densitydesign/sven/anta/API DOCS.md

 Each Paragraph descrbes in detail a url api-view function, in alphabetic order.
 In some url you may have a {} couple.
 It contains the variable name.
+Special functions are marked by a * sign.
+Of course, special functions have specials input / output… ALL functions requires authentified session COOKIES.

 ### segments_clean
 ---